eilvelia/tdl/README.md

 ##### `client.invoke(query: Object) => Promise<Object>`

-Send asynchronous message to Telegram and receive response.
+Send an asynchronous message to Telegram and receive a response.
 Resolves with response, or rejects with an error.

 ```js